Skip to main content

 Traceability and Workflow

 Traceability and Linking — Upstream links to requirements and downstream links to mitigation tasks, including role-based filtering and cross-project linking.
-Review Workflows — Comment-based and approval-based review processes for risk analysis documents.
+Review Workflows — Comment-based, work-item-based, and approval-based review processes.
+Note that approval review creates approval-tagged comments but does not drive Polarion’s formal approval state transitions.

 System Behavior